renvrant/formcontrol-freaks/src/content/store-and-form-setup.md

 ---

 ## Create form template
-Use a template driven form with inputs double-bound to ngModel.
+Use a template driven form and bind your inputs to object retrieved from state
-Mirror the structure of your form in state

 ```html
 <form #form="ngForm">